OpsMx/standard-isd-gitops/upgrade/README.md

 15. Once the upgrade Db is completed scale up the oes-audit-service deployment which is scaled down at setp 13

-    - `kubectl -n opsmx-isd scale deploy oes-audit-deploy --replicas=1`  # Edit namespace if changed from the default "opsmx-isd"
+    - `kubectl -n opsmx-isd scale deploy -l component=auditservice --replicas=1`  # Edit namespace if changed from the default "opsmx-isd"

 16. `kubectl -n opsmx-isd replace --force -f ISD-Generate-yamls-job.yaml` [ Wait for isd-generate-yamls-* pod to complete ]